Learning to Represent Bilingual Dictionaries: Related Work

 \stitle{Bilingual word embeddings}.
-Recently, various approaches have been proposed for training bilingual word embeddings.
-These approaches span in two families of models: off-line mappings and joint training.
-The off-line mapping-based approach fixes the structures of pre-trained monolingual word embeddings, and induces bilingual projections based on seed-lexicon alignment \cite{mikolov2013exploiting}.
-Some variants of this approach improve the quality of bilingual projections by adding constraints such as orthogonality of transforms, normalization and mean centering of embeddings \cite{xing2015normalized,artetxe2016learning}.
-Others adopt canonical correlation analysis to map separated monolingual embeddings to a shared embedding space \cite{faruqui2014improving,lu2015deep}.
+Various approaches have been proposed for training bilingual word embeddings.
+These approaches span in two families: off-line mappings and joint training.
+The off-line mapping based approach fixes the structures of pre-trained monolingual embeddings, and induces bilingual projections based on seed lexicons \cite{mikolov2013exploiting}.
+Some variants of this approach improve the quality of projections by adding constraints such as orthogonality of transforms, normalization and mean centering of embeddings \cite{xing2015normalized,artetxe2016learning,vulic2016role}.
+Others adopt canonical correlation analysis to map separate monolingual embeddings to a shared embedding space \cite{faruqui2014improving,doval2018improving}.

-Unlike off-line mappings, joint training models simultaneously learn word embeddings and cross-lingual alignment.
-By jointly updating the embeddings with the alignment information, such approaches generally capture more precise cross-lingual semantic transfer \cite{upadhyay2016cross}.
-While few of such models still maintain separated embedding spaces for each language \cite{huang2015translation}, the majority of recent ones obtain a unified embedding space for both languages.
-The cross-lingual semantic transfer by these models is captured from parallel corpora with sentential or document-level alignment, using techniques such as bilingual bag-of-words distances (BilBOWA) \cite{gouws2015bilbowa}, bilingual Skip-Gram \cite{coulmance2015trans} and sparse tensor factorization \cite{vyas2016sparse}.
+Unlike off-line mappings, joint training models simultaneously update word embeddings and cross-lingual alignment.
+In doing so, such approaches generally capture more precise cross-lingual semantic transfer \cite{ruder2017survey,upadhyay2018joint}.
+While a few such models still maintain separated embedding spaces for each language \cite{artetxe2017learning}, more of them maintain a unified space for both languages.
+The cross-lingual semantic transfer by these models is captured from parallel corpora with sentential or document-level alignment, using techniques such as bilingual bag-of-words distances (BilBOWA) \cite{gouws2015bilbowa}, Skip-Gram \cite{coulmance2015trans} and sparse tensor factorization \cite{vyas2016sparse}.